tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/常见问题/文件操作问题/上传与下载_intl_en.md

 ### Does COS limit the upload and download bandwidth?

 Yes.
 The default bandwidth threshold for a single bucket residing in a public region in the Chinese mainland is 15 Gbps, and 10 Gbps for those in other regions.
 If this threshold is exceeded, bandwidth throttling will be triggered for requests.
-To raise the threshold, please [contact us](https://intl.cloud.tencent.com/contact-sales).
+To raise the threshold, [contact us](https://intl.cloud.tencent.com/contact-sales).

 ### How can I directly preview a file in my browser without downloading it?

-Bucket endpoints in the format of `<BucketName-APPID>.cos.<Region>.myqcloud.com` are in XML format.
-You can directly preview file types supported by your browser by accessing the object URL using this endpoint format.

-Bucket endpoints in the format of `<BucketName-APPID>.<region>.myqcloud.com` are in JSON format.
-If you access an object URL using this endpoint format, a download window will pop up, and there are two ways that you can preview the file in your browser:

-1. Upgrade your COS Console to [the latest version](https://console.cloud.tencent.com/cos5) and use the object URL in XML format for access (strongly recommended).
-2. Bind a custom endpoint, enable a static website, and access the file using the custom endpoint.
-For more information, see [Endpoint Management for JSON](https://intl.cloud.tencent.com/document/product/436/18424) and [Static Website Settings for JSON](https://intl.cloud.tencent.com/document/product/436/14984).

-#### Sample:

-Take the picture.jpg file in the root directory of the bucket examplebucket-1250000000 in Beijing for example:

-- If the object endpoint is in the format of `https://examplebucket-1250000000.cos.ap-beijing.myqcloud.com/picture.jpg`, you can directly access it to preview the picture.jpg file in your browser.
-- If the object endpoint is in the format of `https://examplebucket-1250000000.cosbj.myqcloud.com/picture.jpg`, there are two ways to directly preview the object in your browser:
-  1. Upgrade your COS Console to [the latest version](https://console.cloud.tencent.com/cos5) and use the object link in XML format for access (strongly recommended).
-  2. Bind a custom endpoint, enable a static website, and access the file using the custom endpoint.
-For more information, see [Endpoint Management for JSON](https://intl.cloud.tencent.com/document/product/436/18424) and [Static Website Settings for JSON](https://intl.cloud.tencent.com/document/product/436/14984).
+You need to specify a correct `Content-Type` header for this file.
+In addition, the `Content-Disposition` parameter cannot be `attachment`.
+If the browser supports the current file format, it will directly open the file instead of downloading it.

 ### How do I directly download a file in my browser without previewing it?

 You can go to the [COS console](https://console.cloud.tencent.com/cos5) and set the value of the `Content-Disposition` in the custom object headers to `attachment`.
-For detailed directions, please see [Custom Headers](https://intl.cloud.tencent.com/document/product/436/13361).
+For detailed directions, see [Custom Headers](https://intl.cloud.tencent.com/document/product/436/13361).

 You can also set the value of the request parameter `response-content-disposition` in the GET Object API to `attachment` so that your browser can pop up a window for the file to be downloaded.
-For more information, please see [GET Object](https://intl.cloud.tencent.com/document/product/436/7753).
+For more information, see [GET Object](https://intl.cloud.tencent.com/document/product/436/7753).

 >!
 To use the `response-*` parameter in a request, the request must be signed.